PaystackHQ/paystack-android/README.md

 }
 ```

-Make sure to call this method in the onCreate method of your Fragment or Activity.
+Make sure to call this method in the `onCreate` method of your Fragment or Activity.

 ### 2. setPublicKey

-Before you can charge a card with the PaystackSdk, you need to set your public key.
+Before you can charge a card with the `PaystackSdk` class, you need to set your public key.
 The library provides two approaches,

 #### a.
 Add the following lines to the `<application></application>` tag of your AndroidManifest.xml